fernandoenzo/wirescale/README.md

 recreate-tries = 1
 ```

 Notice how you don’t need to fill in the `Endpoint` or `ListenPort` fields?
-That’s `wirescale` working its magic, automatically filling these in based on what it captures from `tailscale`.
+That’s `wirescale` working its magic, automatically filling these in based on what
+it captures from `tailscale`.

-With `wirescale`, you’re in control.
+With Wirescale, you’re in control.
 You can go from a zero-trust configuration to a fully self-managed one.
-All you need to define are `Address` and `AllowedIPs`:
+All you need to define are `Address`
+and `AllowedIPs`:

 ```
 [Interface]